poornimagajula/city_green/README.md

       If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist try another UserID/MailID.

-  ## I.Volunteer Sign-In
+  ## II.Volunteer Sign-In

  ### 1.Brief Description
-      This Use Case describes how a Volunteer Sign-Up into the City Green form.
+      This Use Case describes how a Volunteer Sign-In into the City Green form.

  ### 2.Flow Of Events
-      The Use Case begins when the Volunteer types her/his First name, Second name, User Id, email, location, gender and Password on the Sign-Up form.
+      The Use Case begins when the Volunteer types her/his Userid/mail/phonenumber and Password on the Sign-In form.

    #### 2.1 Basic Flow - SignIn
-      The System receives the Volunteer Input fields and takes his/her details into DataBase, and takes Volunteer in to Login Page.
+      The System validates the Volunteer's user_id and password and logs him/her into the Application and takes Volunteer in to Planting details form.

    #### 2.2 Alternative Flow - SignIn
-      User Already Exist.
+      Invalid Username / Password.
       If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist try another UserID/MailID.